awused/aw-fm/README.md

 * `Paste` -- partially implemented
   * Pastes into the active tab.
   * Can receive cuts and copies from aw-fm, caja, or nautilus.
+  * Using this in scripts would be odd.
 * `Trash`
   * Moves the selected items to trash.
   * aw-fm doesn't have utilities to manage trash.